What is blister

 In different locations on the skin, the blood blisters can form.
 Blood blisters are also present and formed on the finger.
 For a prolonged period of time lifting heavy weights or closing a drawer on a finger can lead to the cause of a blood blister finger.
 Blood blisters in/on finger felt like pinching the finger on a door.

 Usually, blood blisters don’t require proper diagnosis and general examination is sufficient to identify it but sometimes it may cause severe secondary infection and pain at the affected site.
 As a result, it is necessary to seek a physician help that will find out the route cause of that chronic infection.
 Some types of skin cancer will also appear similar to that of a blood blister.
-Therefore a biopsy is required to confirm the type of blister either it is the acute or chronic type of blood blister.
+The biopsy is required to find out either it is an acute blister or chronic.